MystScribe/Resume-Django/README.md

-a resume built by Django with full customization in admin panel /admin
+a resume built by Python-Django, HTML5, CSS3, JS and Bootstrap with full customization in admin panel.
+/admin
 Username: admin
 Password: admin